shravanasati/everynyan/README.md

 ### Contribution

-everynyan is open to contributions.
+EveryNyan is open to contributions.
 If you wish to contribute, follow the above instructions to setup your development environment, but make sure to clone your forked copy.